 The Common Reporting Standard (CRS) was implemented within the EU under Council Directive 2014/107/EU ("DAC2") and came into effect in Ireland on 1 January 2016, pursuant to Section 891F of the TCA/Taxes Acts and implementing regulations.
 The aim of the CRS is to provide for the annual automatic exchange between governments of financial account information reported to them by local financial institutions relating to account holders who are tax resident in other CRS participating jurisdictions.
-The Company is expected to fall under the definition of financial institution and is required to comply with CRS.
 The OECD leveraged the FATCA Model 1 IGA to design the CRS and, as such, it is broadly similar to the FATCA requirements, albeit with numerous differences.
 It should result in a significantly higher number of reportable persons due to the increased instances of potentially in-scope accounts and the inclusion of multiple jurisdictions to which accounts must be reported.
-To date, more than 90 jurisdictions have publically committed to the implementation of CRS.
+To date, more than 90 jurisdictions have publicly committed to the implementation of CRS.